Sealand Youth Training Center Fire: Background

-The previous year, Hwaseong Council had approved the youth center as a steel-framed reinforced-concrete one-story structure.
+The previous year, Hwasung Council had approved the youth center as a steel-framed reinforced-concrete one-story structure.
 Fifty-four cargo containers had been stacked atop the concrete base and covered with wood and corrugated iron to provide additional space.
 The cargo containers had been given ceilings made of styrofoam, a highly flammable material which gives off toxic gas when burning.
 There was no fire sprinkler system, and most of the center's fire extinguishers were not working.
 The dormitory had two exits, both narrow stairways that hampered evacuation.
 Survivors said that they never heard a fire alarm.

-Hwaseong Council inspectors carried out two safety inspections in the year prior to the blaze, and had passed the center both times.
+Hwasung Council inspectors carried out two safety inspections in the year prior to the blaze, and had passed the center both times.
 The council had approved the access road, which was too narrow to admit fire engines.

 Fire

-The fire, which was eventually blamed on a lit mosquito coil, broke out shortly after midnight.
+The fire, which was eventually blamed on a lit mosquito repellent coil, broke out shortly after midnight.
 Due to the abundance of flammable materials, the entire structure was quickly engulfed in flames.
 Though the fire started at about 12:30 a.m., firefighters in neighboring Sosin did not receive the alarm until around 1:30.
 By the time they arrived at around 2:00 a.m., the structure was already beginning to collapse.
 Crews from 50 fire engines fought for over three hours to bring the fire under control.
 Fire department officials blamed the delay in calling for help on the fact that the center's staff lacked adequate training in how to respond to emergencies.
 Others attributed the delay to the fact that the fire damaged the center's phone line.

-Kang Kwon-Soo, the president of a kindergarten in Bucheon, was at the center with his students.
+Kang Kwon-Soo, the president of a kindergarten in Puchon, was at the center with his students.
 He described fleeing the blaze: "[T]he hall ways were too narrow, dark and covered in smoke.
 This resulted in great chaos.
 Teachers and students scurrying to escape the inferno got entangled with each other and tumbled to the ground.
-Some were screaming in terror while others were crying in agonised pain.
+Some were screaming in terror while others were crying in agonized pain.
 It was like hell on earth."
 Twenty-four-year-old Kim Young-ho, an instructor at the camp, stated that he ran from door to door to announce the fire, but he could not open the door into Room 301.

 Six-year-old Kang Yu-Jong, who was hospitalized for burns, said: "I woke up in the middle of the night because of the hot floor.
 I saw furniture burning in the corner and the room filled with smoke.
 A teacher helped me and other kids out of the room but four other children could not get out because the flames were too fierce.
 As soon as we got outside, burning windows fell to the ground from the second and third floors."